AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 For [Adobe Experience as a Cloud Experience, a customized implementation of the standard GraphQL API](/help/assets/content-fragments/graphql-api-content-fragments.md) has been implemented.

-The GraphQL for AEM implementation is based on the [GraphQL Java libraries](https://graphql.org/code/#java).
+The AEM GraphQL API implementation is based on the [GraphQL Java libraries](https://graphql.org/code/#java).

 ## Content Fragments for use with GraphQL for AEM {#content-fragments-use-with-graphql-for-aem}